 For all 5 co-signers, select “use a master key”.
 Make sure there is no space at the end of the public key when you paste it in.

 Once your wallet is created, go to the address tab and confirm the addresses are the same.
 Ideally, you should enter these public keys in a different wallet (public keys, not private or seeds).
 For example, Specter desktop allows you to enter public keys to generate your addresses.

 If two different wallets have created the same addresses, you can now send a test amount of bitcoin to this wallet.
 Send it to address 1, and then spend the whole amount to address 2.
 Then spend it back to the wallet it came from as a test.

 To spend bitcoin from a “watching only” wallet, you go through the normal process of spending, but in the final step, you save the transaction to a file.
 Save the file to a USB and take it to a different computer, which has the private keys – it should be an air-gapped computer.
 On this other computer, use a seed you didn’t use for the first wallet, and 4 other public keys.
 When loaded, you should see the same addresses (but no balances because there is no connection to the internet).
 Go to the “tools” menu and “load transaction” from file.
 Once loaded you can click to sign the transaction.
-Then you can save the transaction and take it to another computer with different keys.
+Then you can save the transaction and take it to another computer with a different private key.
 Any computer, on its own, should not hold sufficient keys to spend.
-The original wallet you created, with 5 seeds, ideally, you should delete that, start again, and enter only 2 seeds, and 3 public keys.
+The original wallet you created, with 5 seeds, ideally, you should delete that, start again, and enter only 1 seed, and 4 public keys.
 You can then not be concerned if that device goes missing.